ChainSafe/dappeteer/README.md

   - `metamask.switchNetwork(networkName)`: it changes the current selected network. `networkName` can take the following values: `"main"`, `"ropsten"`, `"rinkeby"`, `"kovan"`, `"localhost"`.

-  - `metamask.submitTransaction([{ gas, gasLimit }])`: commands MetaMask to submit a transaction.
+  - `metamask.confirmTransaction([{ gas, gasLimit }])`: commands MetaMask to submit a transaction.
 For this to work MetaMask has to be in a transaction confirmation state (basically promting the user to submit/reject a transaction).
 You can (optionally) pass an object with `gas` and/or `gasLimit`, buy default they are `20` and `50000` respectively.